 A124.01.
 The response options for M1710, When Confused, identify the time of day or situations when the patient experienced confusion, if at all, within the last 14 days.
 Response 0 is selected if the patient had no confusion in the last 14 days.
 Responses 1 - 4 are selected if the patient has experienced confusion and each response represents a worsening of confusion.
 Response 1 is selected when the patient's confusion is isolated to a new or a complex situation, e.g. the patient became confused when a new caregiver was introduced or when a complicated procedure was taught for the first time.
 Response 2, 3, & 4 are selected when confusion occurs without the stimulus of a new or complex situation, or when confusion which initially presented with a new or complex situation persists days after the new or complex situation become more routine.
 Response 2, 3 & 4 differ from each other based on the time when the confusion occurs awakening from a sleep or during the night.
-Response 3 is selected if the confusion occurs during the day and evening, but is not constant.
-If confusion was not constant, but occurred more often than just upon awakening or at night, select Response 3.
+Response 3 is selected if the confusion occurred more often than just upon awakening or at night, select Response 3.